naseridev/omega/README.md

 1. Root paths are determined based on custom paths or operating system defaults
 2. Path validation ensures all specified paths exist before search begins
 3. Directory traversal begins in parallel across all roots using thread pool
-4. Each entry is checked against the pattern matcher and type filters
+4. Each entry is checked against the pattern matcher (exact or fuzzy)
+5. Entries are filtered based on type filters (files-only/dirs-only)
-5. Matching results are sent through channels to the printer thread
+6. Matching results have full metadata extracted and are sent through channels
-6. Progress is reported asynchronously on a separate thread
 7. Search terminates when limits are reached or all paths are exhausted
 8. Final metrics including errors are collected and reported

-### Size Formatting

-File sizes are automatically formatted using appropriate units:

-- Bytes (B) for sizes under 1 KB
-- Kilobytes (KB), Megabytes (MB), Gigabytes (GB), Terabytes (TB) as appropriate
-- Two decimal precision for formatted sizes
+### Fuzzy Matching Algorithm

+The Levenshtein distance implementation uses dynamic programming:
+- Time complexity: O(m × n) where m and n are pattern and target lengths
+- Space complexity: O(n) using row-wise optimization
+- Exact matches are checked first for performance
+- Word-based matching splits targets on non-alphanumeric characters

+### CSV Output Format

+API mode produces RFC 4180 compliant CSV:
+- Fields containing commas, quotes, newlines, or tabs are quoted
+- Internal quotes are escaped by doubling (`""`)
+- UTF-8 encoding for all text data
+- Boolean values output as `true`/`false`

 ## Error Handling